 hris has extensive management and technical experience in the development of complex electronic systems, in senior leadership and key contributor roles.
-His technical areas of focus are system architecture, signal processing, and integrated circuits for communication and imaging products.
+His technical areas of focus are system architecture, signal processing, and integrated circuits for computing, communication and imaging products.

 Details of his definition and leading of the development of 400G, 200G, 100G, 50G, 40G, and 10G optical interfaces

 Chris is an IEEE Fellow, elected for "contributions to 10G, 40G, and 100G Optical Ethernet and OTN interfaces."
 He will be one of the three Program Chairs of OFC 2021 and General Chairs of OFC 2023, the largest and the premier global optical communication and networking conference and exhibition.
 His bibliography has over 300 articles, presentations, contributions, lectures and patents in the areas of optics, communications, signal processing, integrated circuits, and ultrasound.

 Prior to Finisar and its acquisition BBN, Chris was with the Parallax Group, working on medical and mobile technology.
 Before that, Chris was with Acuson Corp. where he was a key contributor to system architecture, signal processing, and circuit design of the Sequoia coherent imaging ultrasound platform.
 He managed Hardware, ASIC and Software R&D Groups.
 The Sequoia products dramatically improved patient care, leading to the acquisition of Acuson by Siemens Ultrasound, and accounted for $5Billion in revenue.